eclipse-chariott/chariott/README.md

 ### Important Note

-The current source is developed and tested under WSL2 / Linux running Ubuntu 20.04 on AMD64 architecture.
+The current source is developed and tested under WSL2/Linux running Ubuntu 20.04 on AMD64 architecture.
 It is not tested against any other configurations.
 You might experience missing support for other platforms, please feel free to contribute to close the gaps.